 Anyway, I’m using this post to share some of the books I shared and some of the books shared by others in response to my friend’s post for those of us seeking to de-centre the West and whiteness in the literary art we consume.
 Let me be clear, there are lots of Western books and lots of books centering whiteness that are favourites of mine, but my point and the point of the original post, I believe, is that they are so pervasive that engaging with art that’s almost indifferent to the white gaze (Toni Morrison and Zora Neale Hurston come to mind) is a bit of revolutionary reading (and absolutely necessary in a world where all people need/deserve to see themselves).
 And even if you don’t care about all of that, it’s good to step out of our comfort zone for a bit, even if only on the page.

-So, the criteria (no more than 30 years old, critically and commercially successful, a novel, no Brits or American people or places), I mentioned initially too bona fide literary stars who are multi-award winners deified by critics and fans alike Marlon James’ Book of Night Women and History of Seven Killings (Jamaica) and Chimamanda Ngozie Adichie’s The Thing Around Her Neck and Half of a Yellow Sun (Nigeria) – except these prove the difficulty of the challenge because Book does have British characters though, as I pointed out, it centers the African-Caribbean Night Women of the title; and I haven’t yet read History or Sun, the latter, it was pointed out to me also has a major English character.
+So, the criteria (no more than 30 years old, critically and commercially successful, a novel, no centering of Brits or American people or places), I mentioned initially two bona fide literary stars who are multi-award winners deified by critics and fans alike (as quantified by lists that track sales) Marlon James’ Book of Night Women and History of Seven Killings (Jamaica) and Chimamanda Ngozie Adichie’s The Thing Around Her Neck and Half of a Yellow Sun (Nigeria) – except these prove the difficulty of the challenge because Book does have British characters though, as I pointed out, it centers the African-Caribbean Night Women of the title; and I haven’t yet read History or Sun, the latter, it was pointed out to me also has a major English character.
 And Thing is a short story collection not a novel (and even there the impact of colonialism is felt).

 Annie John by Jamaica Kincaid (coming of age story set in Antigua; its first publishing may fall just outside the 30 years but my discovery of it doesn’t so I’m counting it as it’s the book that helped me begin to claim that being a writer wasn’t beyond my imagining – our stories mattered too)